 After the implant has bonded to the jawbone, the second phase begins.
 Your oral surgeon will uncover the implants and attach small posts, which will act as anchors for the artificial teeth.
 These posts protrude through the gums.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

-More commonly, using the most recent advances in dental implant technology, Drs.
-Steichen, Chemello, Jensen, and Gauthier are able to place single stage implants.
-These implants do not require a second procedure to uncover them, but do require a minimum of three to four months of healing time before artificial teeth are placed.
+More commonly, using the most recent advances in dental implant technology, Dr. Chemello, Dr. Gauthier and Dr. Colby are able to place single stage implants.
+These implants do not require a second procedure to uncover them but do require a minimum of three to four months of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.
 Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with crowns at one visit.
 This procedure, called immediate loading, greatly simplifies the surgical process.

 Who actually performs the implant placement?

 Implants are a team effort between an Oral and Maxillofacial Surgeon and a Restorative Dentist.
 While Drs.
-Steichen, Chemello, Jensen, and Gauthier perform the actual implant surgery, and initial tooth extractions and bone grafting if necessary, your restorative dentist fits and makes the permanent prosthesis.
+Chemello, Gauthier and Colby perform the actual implant surgery, and initial tooth extractions and bone grafting if necessary, your restorative dentist fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 Why dental implants?